ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## Layers

 - **Layer 0** *(Network Layer)*.
 The Ergo Node Client has improved a lot since v4.0.8 and still has room to grow.
 Quick bootstrapping using [NiPoPoWs](/docs/node/nipopow.md) proofs and UTXO set snapshots in development
-- **Layer 1** *(Application Layer)*, Ergo supports multiple on-chain scalability solutions such as Sharding.
+- **Layer 1** *(Blockchain)*, Ergo supports multiple on-chain scalability solutions such as Sharding.
-- **Layer 2** *(off-chain)*.
+- **Layer 2** *(Off-Chain)*.
 Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
 Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
 The implementation here will depend on the needs of the applications being built on Ergo.

 Large chunks of transactions can happen on layer 2, and be settled in Ergo using a single transaction.
 Thanks to the high flexibility of the ErgoScript programming model, many different protocols will be possible on layer2, each one solving scalability problems in a specific domain (like simple payment transactions which could be sped up with sub-block confirmation protocols).